Slammiversary (2022): Preliminary matches

 The opening contest was the Ultimate X match for the X-Division Championship between defending champion Ace Austin, "Speedball" Mike Bailey, Trey Miguel, Kenny King, Alex Zayne, and Andrew Everett, who replaced Jack Evans due to injury.
 Bailey won the match and the title.

 The next match was for the Knockouts World Tag Team Championship.
-The reuniting Rosemary & Taya Valkyrie faced The Influence (Tenille Dashwood & Madison Rayne).
-The match was won by Rosemary & Valkyrie.
+The reunited Rosemary and Taya Valkyrie faced The Influence (Tenille Dashwood and Madison Rayne).
+The match was won by Rosemary and Valkyrie.

 Next was a Monster's Ball match.
 Callihan and Moose went to war.
 Both men were put through tables, Callihan countered a spear for a Death Valley Driver through a barbed wire board, and Callihan hit a piledriver onto thumbtacks.
 Moose powered up after taking a second piledriver, so Callihan pulled out a barbed wire baseball bat.
 A couple of wacks and a third piledriver earned victory for Callihan.

 The Impact World Tag Team Championship was defended as The Good Brothers faced The Briscoes.
 After the Good Brothers won, America's Most Wanted appeared to toast the tag team division in Impact.

-The next match was a 10-man tag team match featuring the Impact Originals (The Motor City Machine Guns (Chris Sabin and Alex Shelley), Frankie Kazarian, Nick Aldis, & Davey Richards) versus Honor No More (Eddie Edwards, The OGK (Matt Taven and Mike Bennett), Vincent, & PCO).
+The next match was a 10-man tag team match featuring the Impact Originals (The Motor City Machine Guns (Chris Sabin and Alex Shelley), Frankie Kazarian, Nick Aldis, and Davey Richards) versus Honor No More (Eddie Edwards, The OGK (Matt Taven and Mike Bennett), Vincent, and PCO).
 The Impact Originals won the match after much outside interference.

 In the next match, the first-ever Queen of the Mountain match was held for the Knockouts Championship between defending champ Tasha Steelz, Jordynne Grace, Deonna Purrazzo, Chelsea Green, and Mia Yim.
 Mickie James was special guest enforcer.
 Grace climbed the ladder for victory.